yazinsai/woocommerce/readme.txt

 == Installation ==

-1. Install the [Payfort plugin](https://wordpress.org/plugins/payfort) from your Wordpress Dashoard, under Plugins --> Add New section.
+1. Install the [Payfort plugin](https://wordpress.org/plugins/payfort) from your Wordpress Dashoard, under Plugins &rarr; Add New section.
 2. Activate the plugin
-3. Configure the options in the WooCommerce --> Settings --> Checkout screen.
-This includes the API keys you got from your [Payfort Dashboard](https://dahsboard.start.payfort.com/)
+3. Configure the options in the WooCommerce &rarr; Settings &rarr; Checkout screen.
+This includes the API keys you got from your [Payfort Dashboard](https://dashboard.start.payfort.com/)

 == Frequently Asked Questions ==